 What advice from Nestlé wouldn’t I follow?
 On its site, the company says (paraphrased):

 But the American Egg Board and the FDA do not recommend leaving a pumpkin pie on the counter for 4 hours.
 Both recommend refrigerating home-baked pumpkin pies within 2 hours.
 The Q&A does refer specifically to cooling after baking, and the Egg Board and FDA recommendations are more general.

 Still I’d go with the shorter time, especially because bacteria like warmer temperatures.
 While you might not sicken your guests by leaving the pie out for 4 hours, do you really want to take that risk?

 Update PS – In 2018 I made 2 pies, a sour cream pumpkin

 and a chocolate pecan slab pie.

 Although neither was a work of art visually, both were delicious.
-(The former is from Epicurious with Stella Park’s crust from her book, Iconic American Desserts.
+(The former is Stella Park’s crust from her book, Iconic American Desserts.
 The latter is Cathy Barrow’s recipe from Pie Squared.)
-I didn’t have enough room in the refrigerator to store them, so I kept them on an unheated porch, which stayed about 40-45 degrees.
-While you can’t leave food where animals can get at it, an enclosed porch that stays just above 32 degrees can work just fine in a pinch.
+I didn’t have enough room in the refrigerator to store them, so I kept them on an unheated porch.
+Of course, you can’t leave food where animals can get at it.
+However, keeping pies in an enclosed porch that stays just above 32 degrees works fine in a pinch.